simov/grant/README.md

 - Some providers may employ custom authorization parameters outside of the ones specified in the [configuration][configuration] section.
 You can pass those custom parameters directly in your configuration, for example: Google - `access_type:'offline'`, Reddit - `duration:'permanent'`, Trello - `expiration:'never'`, and so on.
 Refer to the provider's OAuth documentation, and the Grant's [OAuth configuration][oauth-config] (search for `custom_parameters`)

-- For Freshbooks, Shopify, Socrata, Vend and Zendesk you should specify your company's sub domain name through the `subdomain` option
+- Some providers require you to set your company name as a subdomain in the authorization urls.
+For example for Freshbooks, Shopify, Vend and Zendesk you can set that value through the `subdomain` option (alternatively you can override the entire `request_url`, `authorize_url` and `access_url` in your configuration)

+- Some providers may have a _sandbox_ urls for testing.
+To use them just override the entire `request_url`, `authorize_url` and `access_url` in your configuration

 - For SurveyMonkey set your Mashery user name as `key` and your application key as `api_key`